google/voice-iot-maker-demo/dialogflow-webhook/2-app-engine/README.md

 This is the example code for the Dialogflow/Particle webhook application, designed to be deployed to [Google App Engine](https://cloud.google.com/appengine/).

+## Local settings

+This application assumes that you're keeping your Particle access token and Photon's device ID in a file called `config.js`.
+However, you'll notice that there isn't one included — because you'll need to fill our your own!
+(And, it keeps the sensitive keys out of source control — always a good practice.)

+To start, copy the sample settings file into a new file (in the same directory):

+    cp ./config.sample.js ./config.js

+You can grab the `deviceID` and `accessToken` values from the Particle Cloud Console.

 ## Setup instructions

 Install the required NPM libraries that this application relies on: